To feel the warm thrill of confusion, that space cadet glow

 Subverted with Pink himself.
 His wife wants normal human interaction, but Pink ignores her desires.

 Here We Go Again: Pink's mental problems are cyclical.
 Every time he goes into one of his "turns" (and "One of My Turns" makes it quite clear this is a habitual occurrence), his friends have to deal with an unreasonable, abusive Pink.
 Some of them "stumble and fall" (i.e. his wife), but they still try to help.

 Heroic BSOD: Especially "Comfortably Numb" and, well, the rest of the album.

-Hey You: "don't help to bury the light/Don't give in without a fight"
+Hey, You!: "don't help them to bury the light/Don't give in without a fight"

 How We Got Here: The album opens with "In The Flesh?", where Pink is at full "dictator" mode, and decides to tell his story.
 It eventually returns to that moment with "In the Flesh", where shows Pink after his psychotic break turning his concert into a fascist neo-Nazi rally.